Black Box, 2010-12

 On September 10, 2001 Mohamed Atta and Abdulaziz Alomari drove a rented car from Boston, Massachusetts to South Portland, Maine.
 They checked into a hotel at 5:43 pm.

-I located the hotel and room, room 233, where Atta and Alomari stayed in South Portland, Maine.
-The hotel is near my home.
-I pass it every time I drive to the grocery store.
-I contacted the hotel and reserved the room.
+Philip Brou located the hotel and room, room 233, where Atta and Alomari stayed in South Portland, Maine.
+The hotel is near his home, a location he often passes while running day-to-day errands.
+The artist contacted the hotel and reserved the room.

 This project is an investigation of room 233; the room where Atta and Alomari spent their final night.
 The project’s title refers to the flight data recorder -the black box- that is always running while a plane is in flight.

 This project was made possible by the generous support of the Maine Arts Commission, Augusta.